-(C) Notice of An explanation of the applicant's right to respond to the notice before the preliminary decision rescinding the offer of employment becomes finaland the deadline by which to respond (which can be no less than five business days from the date of receipt of the notice).
-If notice is transmitted through a format that does not provide a confirmation of receipt, such as a written notice mailed by an employer without tracking delivery enabled, the notice shall be deemed received five calendar days after the mailing is deposited for delivery for California addresses, ten calendar days after the mailing for addresses outside of the United States.
+(C) Notice of An explanation of the applicant's right to respond to the notice before the preliminary decision rescinding the offer of employment becomes final- and the deadline by which to respond (which can be no less than five business days from the date of receipt of the notice).
+If notice is transmitted through a format that does not provide a confirmation of receipt, such as a written notice mailed by an employer without tracking delivery enabled, the notice shall be deemed received five calendar days after the mailing is deposited for delivery for California addresses, ten calendar days after the mailing for addresses outside of California, and twenty calendar days after mailing for addresses outside of the United States.
 The